koxudaxi/datamodel-code-generator/README.md

                         only can be used with --snake-case-field (default: `_` ) --remove-special-field-name-prefix
-                        Remove field name prefix when first character can't be used as Python field name --snake-case-field    Change camel-case field name to snake-case --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
+                        Remove field name prefix if it has a special meaning e.g. underscores --snake-case-field    Change camel-case field name to snake-case --special-field-name-prefix SPECIAL_FIELD_NAME_PREFIX
                         Set field name prefix when first character can't be